 Experimental Finland aims to promote experimental culture

-Promoting piloting and experimenting is one of the key projects of Prime Minister Juha Sipilä’s Government.
-The key project aims to find innovative solutions for the development of society and services.
+Promoting piloting and experimenting was one of the key projects of Prime Minister Juha Sipilä’s Government.
+Experimental Finland aims to find innovative solutions for the development of society and services.
 It also seeks to promote individual initiative and entrepreneurship and to strengthen regional and local decision-making and cooperation.

 Highlighting the experimental culture as part of the Government Programme has been unique on the world scene.
 The Finnish model combines measures to facilitate experimenting based on the Government agenda with grassroots innovations.